-This information will help you care for your biopsy site after your ultrasound-guided soft tissue biopsy.
+This information will help you care for your biopsy site after your ultrasound-guided soft tissue core biopsy.

 Caring for Your Biopsy Site

 - You may have swelling and bruising after your biopsy.
 Apply an ice pack to your biopsy site for 10 to 15 minutes several times during the first 24 to 48 hours after your procedure.
 This will help reduce swelling.
 The swelling and bruising should go away in about 1 week.

 - Keep your biopsy site covered with a bandage for 48 hours after your procedure.
 After 48 hours, you may remove the bandage.

 - You may shower 24 hours after your biopsy.
 Remember to leave your bandage in place.
 Let the shower water run over it.
 After your shower, apply a clean, dry bandage to your biopsy site.